riceissa/issarice.com/wiki/betting.md

     that are favorable enough, the cost of being informed about the thing you are betting on, the cost of due diligence to ensure your opponent will pay up, etc.
+    Not that being a lucrative opportunity is especially important, since betting is claimed to have other benefits.
-  * A possible scenario I want to think more about: a world where there is a constant stream of low-stakes bets (from some authority) on which one is required to take a position.
+  * A possible scenario I want to think more about: a world where there is a constant stream of low-stakes bets (from some authority?) on which one is required to take a position.
     The authority then matches you with someone taking the opposite position.
     Or perhaps people submit their subjective probabilities and the authority